 Q: Because every wedding is so different, can we see a full wedding captured by you?

 Yes, absolutely!
 This is one of the most important and best question you can ask any wedding photographer and you should ask for a recent wedding where you can see the entire wedding from the beginning to the end.
-Another way to see my work is to visit my portfolio (which you might have seen already) and my blog.
-At my blog you'll see the most recent weddings that I have photographed both here in Charleston and around the nation.
-The images on my blog will give you a great feel for exactly how I capture weddings in any lighting situation & how I edit them to perfect wedding images.
-If you wish to see additional images, please feel free to give me a call, or send me an email.
+Another way to see my passion for the art is to visit my Featured Weddings (which you might have seen already) or my blog.
+On my blog you'll see the most recent weddings that I have photographed both here in Charleston, and around the nation.
+This will give you a great feel & vision on how I capture weddings in any lighting situation & how I edit them to perfect wedding images.
+If you wish to see a full wedding, please feel free to give me a call, or send me an email.

 Q: How much do you charge for Coverage & Travel?

 For most locations here in South Carolina, I don't charge anything at all.
 If you would like me to cover the rehearsal the night before, and the rehearsal is more than 50 miles from Charleston, then yes, I would ask kindly if you could provide me with a hotel room.
 But for 99% of the South Carolina locations, there is no additional fee.
 Every destination wedding is always negotiated and agreed upon prior to the wedding to assure that this is not a huge extra cost for your day.

 Q: What will my investment be for my Wedding Day?